-Commonly found in many homes, a pre-fabricated shower consists of a one-piece shower pan and molded shower surround walls.
+A pre-fabricated shower consists of an acrylic or fiberglass shower pan and molded shower surround walls.
+Smaller showers are sometimes one-piece units, while larger showers use separate wall panels and shower pan.
 Often, extra ledges and soap dishes are integral to the surround walls.

-True to their name, custom showers are built by professionals to the homeowner's custom specifications.
-Typically, custom showers are built out of natural stone or porcelain tile.
-The shower pan is created from a wet mortar base laid with stone or tile.
+True to their name, custom showers are usually built by professionals to the homeowner's custom specifications.
+Typically, custom showers are usually built out of natural stone or porcelain tile.
+The shower pan is often created from a wet mortar base laid with stone or tile.

-Rectangular enclosure showers are built from 1/4-inch-thick tempered glass.
-Secured at the corners with metal clips, these sheets of glass form frameless shower enclosures that are easier to clean than framed enclosures and give the bathroom a greater sense of openness.
+A glass enclosure shower is a particular type of custom shower built from panels of 1/4-inch-thick tempered glass that wall off a corner of the bathroom where the shower fixtures are mounted.
+The inner shower walls are normally floor-to-ceiling ceramic or porcelain tile, with a shower pan that is usually made of custom-laid tile.
+Secured at the corners with metal clips, the sheets of glass form frameless shower enclosures that are easier to clean than framed enclosures and give the bathroom a greater sense of openness.

 Curved Enclosure Shower